asalber/asalber.github.io/statistics/manual/descriptive-statistics.md

 <img class="img-center" src="img/descriptive/quantiles.svg" alt="Quartiles, deciles and percentiles" width="600">

 Observe that there is a correspondence between quartiles, deciles and percentiles.
-For example, first quartile coincide with percentile 25, and fourth decile coincides with the percentile 40.
+For example, first quartile coincides with percentile 25, and fourth decile coincides with the percentile 40.

 Quantiles are calculated in a similar way to the median.
 The only difference lies in the cumulative relative frequency that correspond to every quantile.

 <img class="img-center" src="img/descriptive/quantiles_calculation.svg" alt="Quartiles, deciles and percentiles calculation" width="600">